pirzada/hw2_chicago_challege/README.md

 The two basic findings would be:

 1. What is the correlation between them?
-2. What is the effect of Prenatal Carelessness (in percentage) to the infant deaths?
+2. What is the effect of "Not Given Prenatal Care" (in percentage) to the infant deaths?

 Best of Luck!